yonicd/ciderhouse/README.md

 ![](https://raw.githubusercontent.com/yonicd/ciderhouse/master/gitLogs/git_ranks.png)

-The script to scrape the directories and the current json can be found in the gitLogs subdirectory.
+The script to scrape the directories and the current json (compressed as an Rdata file) can be found in the gitLogs subdirectory.

 ## grepDir
 Function that applies a recursive grep in R to search in entire directory tree on a local path or in github, returns grep by file that matches pattern.